jonathan-vella/azure-arc-enabled-sql-server/arc-sql-faq/README.md

 ### Is least privilege mode supported for SQL Server enabled by Azure Arc?

-Yes, least privilege mode is supported and recommended for SQL Server enabled by Azure Arc.
+Yes, least privilege mode is supported and **recommended** for SQL Server enabled by Azure Arc.

+**Important**:
+- Least privilege mode is available for all license types (PAYG, Paid, License Only)
-**Important**: Existing servers with extension version `1.1.2859.223` or greater (released November 2024) will eventually have the least privileged configuration applied automatically.
-To prevent the automatic application of least privilege, block extension upgrades after `1.1.2859.223`.
+- Existing servers with extension version `1.1.2859.223` or greater will eventually have the least privileged configuration applied automatically
+- To prevent automatic application of least privilege, block extension upgrades after `1.1.2859.223`
+- Least privilege is required to run `DBCC CLONEDATABASE` without errors

 Learn more about the permissions assigned at [Configure Windows service accounts and permissions for Azure extension for SQL Server](https://learn.microsoft.com/en-us/sql/sql-server/azure-arc/configure-windows-accounts-agent?view=sql-server-ver17).